mkiser/WTFJHT/subscribe.md

 ---

 * ***Quite possibly the only email list I'm on that hasn't annoyed me even once.** –Drew H.*
+* ***“I have been on the internet since 1994 and WTFJHT is the best damn political resource I’ve ever come across**.
+Can’t wait to read it each day.”
+Larry B.
 * ***The only news-related email that I make a point of reading every day**. –Lorraine N.*
 * ***WTFJHT is the only newsletter I let into my inbox**.
 It's brief, clear, and covers the perfect selection of news in the perfect amount of words. –Steffi K.*
 * ***Thanks for staring into the abyss so I don’t have to**. –Lynn P.*